 Although many seafarers operating in EU waters were educated, trained and certified in Europe, it is important to note that EU registered ships are often crewed by seafarers who are not nationals of EU Member States.
 This fact needs to be taken into account when determining the best ways of ensuring that crew members on board EU registered ships are appropriately educated and trained.
 EMSA has been given two tasks in this respect: inspections to non-EU countries and visits to Member States.

-The European Commission assisted by EMSA has also been given the task of verifying the levels of implementation of EU legislation relating to the education, training and certification of seafarers in EU Member States.
+The European Commission assisted by EMSA has been given the task of verifying the levels of implementation of Union law relating to the education, training and certification of seafarers in the EU Member States.
 Visits to Member States for this purpose take place based on a five-year cycle as established in Directive 2008/106/EC.

-Before travelling to a selected third country or EU Member State, EMSA inspectors conduct a detailed analysis of the relevant national provisions adopted to implement the STCW Convention or the above mentioned Directive, as appropriate.
-After arriving in the country, the plan, which is previously agreed with the national authorities, involves visits to different parts of the national administrations responsible for setting-up and maintaining the maritime education, training and certification system of seafarers.
+Before travelling to an EU Member State, EMSA’s inspectors conduct a detailed analysis of the relevant national provisions adopted to implement the above-mentioned Directive.
+After arriving in the Member State, the plan, which is previously agreed with the national authorities, involves visits to different parts of the national administrations responsible for setting-up and maintaining the maritime education, training and certification system of seafarers.
 Coupled with the visits to administrations are visits to the individual MET establishments.
-These allow EMSA inspectors to verify the system in place, including: the quality of the systems and procedures they have set in place; their operating methods and; the human resources and equipment they have assigned to the different activities.
-In practice, the above not only ensures that the STCW and the Directive standards are properly implemented and applied, but also enables the different entities to identify areas which may need improvement.
+These allow EMSA’s inspectors to verify the system in place, including the quality of the systems and procedures they have set in place; their operating methods and; the human resources and equipment they have assigned to the different activities.
+In practice, the above not only ensures that the standards laid down in the STCW Convention and the Directive are properly implemented and applied, but also enables the different entities to identify areas in need of improvement.